 “No one really wanted the smartphone 20 years ago because they didn’t know they could have it,” said Fred Maxik, founder and chief technology officer of Lighting Science Group, which manufactures LEDs.
 “And I think the same is true of lighting today: No one knows what lighting is going to be capable of.”

 OK.
-And why does this scare me?Read full article » Comments Off
+And why does this scare me?Read full article » Comments Off on At Newark airport, the lights are watching you

 In a nutshell, Winter Olympics > Summer Olympics.
 Why?
 Simple.
 There are a rather finite number of sports of ice and snow.
 And that’s a good thing, because it creates an overall event that you can reasonably follow.
 For example, tomorrow medals will be awarded in seven events: women’s giant slalom, men’s 15km mass start biathlon, men’s ski halfpipe, men’s snowboard cross, men’s 10,000 meter speed skating, women’s 3,000 meter relay short rack speed skating, and a Nordic combined event (large hill sky jump /10 km skiing).
 That’s it.
 Not the who-knows how many events of the Summer Games.
 Seven.
-Yes, sometimes less is more.Read full article » Comments Off
+Yes, sometimes less is more.Read full article » Comments Off on A word about the Olympics